 Many staff members also pursue learning outside the organization and Providence helps them do that.
-In 2013/14, over $68,000 in education grants were awarded to 54 staff members.
+In 2017/18, over $115,000 in education grants were awarded to our staff members.

-To keep our staff up-to-date and trained on key policies and procedures.
-Providence uses online eLearning modules so employees can learn without having to leave their work area.
-In all, 17 modules were launched in 2013/14.
+To keep our staff up-to-date and trained on key policies and procedures, Providence uses online eLearning modules so employees can learn without having to leave their work area.

-In 2013/14, participation in eLearning grew considerably through incentives to improve course completion rates, surveys to identify knowledge sustainment gaps, and redesigned modules that better engaged staff.
+Participation in eLearning has grown considerably through incentives to improve course completion rates, surveys to identify knowledge sustainment gaps, and redesigned modules that better engage staff.

 In a health care environment, employees must have the confidence to raise concerns and initiate open dialogue with anyone in the organization.
 Certified Providence staff members lead two-day courses in ‘Crucial Conversations’, teaching skills on how to speak and be heard (and encourage others to do the same) when the stakes are high and strong emotions are involved with opposing opinions.
-By 2013/14, over 70 per cent of full-time staff had participated in this dynamic workshop, offered several times per year.
+Currently, over 70 per cent of our staff have participated in this dynamic workshop which is offered several times per year.